jackokring/thing/README.md

 ## Easy Development

 Apart from `ctrl` + `E`, the fabulous finder of all things including code bookmarks, the following might help to test other mods with this one.
-To build against them they have to be added to the projects external libraries.
+To build against them, they have to be added to the projects external libraries.

 Linking the IDE launcher to your saves after the first run of `M̀inecraft Client` before you save anything might be useful.
 The first launch makes `run/`.